oracle/weblogic-image-tool/site/create-image.md

 # Create Image

-The create command helps build a WebLogic docker image from a given base os image.
-The required options for the command are marked with asterisk (*).
-Password can be provided in one of the three ways.
+The `create` command helps build a WebLogic Docker image from a given base OS image.
+The required options for the command are marked with an asterisk (*).
+You can provide the password in one of the three ways:

-1) Plain Text
+* Plain text
-2) Environment Variable
+* Environment variable
-3) File containing the password
+* File containing the password

 ```
 Usage: imagebuilder create [OPTIONS]